 DBCC FREEPROCCACHE WITH NO_INFOMSGS;

-C. Remove each and every resource pool-related cache record.
+C. Remove each resource pool-related cache record.

 The following sample clears every cache entry related to the chosen resource pool.
 To determine the value for pool_name, the sys.dm_resource_governor_resource_pools view is first searched.